lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

   Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
 Then, the SPO moves to Step 7.

-  Validating CRED may require the SPO to first process an EAD item included in message_1.
+  Validating CRED might require the SPO to first process an EAD item included in message_1.

 * (7) If CRED has been determined valid, the SPO moves to Step 8.
 Otherwise, the SPO moves to Step 11.